-If you’re interested in the research Instant Chemistry has highlighted in 2021, you can find it all here!
+If you’re interested in the research Instant Chemistry has highlighted, you can find it all here!

 Why do we have it listed?
 Because as Albert Einstein once said “Wisdom is not a product of schooling but of the lifelong attempt to acquire it.”
 Enjoy!